Kendal - Sedbergh - Arnside drive

 Coordinates: N 54.27951, W 2.76822

 Retrace your steps back to the road entrance gate.
 A short detour left here takes you to Low Sizergh Barn, a popular farm shop.
-Otherwise continue past the Strickland Arms pub to the A590 and turn left.
+Otherwise, continue past the Strickland Arms pub to the A590 and turn left.
 Immediately meet a roundabout and take the first exit to Kendal.
-Join the A591 dual carriageway for approx 1.5 miles and take the first exit to Kendal.
-Soon enter the outskirts of Kendal and continue through one set of traffic lights to the start of the one-way system by the river.
-Get in the right lane and continue approx 0.4 miles to the Town Hall where the road bears right down to the river again.
-Soon the road turns away from the river and Westmorland Shopping Centre car park is a short distance on the left.
+Join the A591 dual carriageway for approx 1.5 miles, through a tree lined section and past a service station and shop, before taking the first main exit to Kendal.

 Distance: 55.9 miles